Which small business would you nominate for bravery in 2014?

-Commenting on the rapidly growing list of accolades for That Lot, Barney revels his secret to success: “In social content you have to be short, agile and human – like a jockey.”
+Commenting on the rapidly growing list of accolades for That Lot, Barney reveals his secret to success: “In social content, you have to be short, agile and human – like a jockey.”

 Having worked on over 60 projects in the past year, and with household names such as The Apprentice and Never Mind The Buzzcocks in their arsenal, it is easy to see why Sarah doesn’t hesitate to praise this versatile, viral business.